 5. Free checked bags for eight versus four travel companions

 Both cards offer the benefit of getting your first checked bag for free.
-The difference is that the Platinum card only offers it for yourself and up to four additional passengers under the same reservation, while the Executive offers it for eight.
+The difference is that the Platinum Select card offers it only for yourself and up to four additional passengers under the same reservation, while the Executive offers it for eight.

 The question is… how often do you really travel with eight other people?
 If you frequently do, then by all means you should apply for the Executive.
-But for most individuals and families, I’m sure getting it for yourself + four others (that’s five total) is sufficient.
+But for most individuals and families, getting it for yourself + four others (that’s five total) is likely sufficient.

 Verdict = Executive is not worth it